brotatotes/bht-automation/bht gen 3/Mark/Chapter 2/Mark 2 24 bht.md

 # Mark 2:24 Commentary Help Text

 ## BHT:
-The Pharisees' viewpoint on the Sabbath is evident as they question the disciples' actions.
-The Sabbath was meant for true worship, and any observance should align with God's intended purpose.
-The traditions of the elders deemed the disciples' behavior as unlawful, displaying the extreme nature of superstition.
-The self-righteous attitudes of hypocrites, fueled by ambition and hatred, exacerbate their harsh judgment.
-The disciples' actions challenge the Pharisees' rigid interpretation, inviting a reconsideration of the true meaning of the Sabbath.
+The Pharisees accused Jesus' disciples of doing something unlawful on the Sabbath, suggesting that the disciples' actions of plucking and eating grains were not permitted by the Law.
+However, the Pharisees' interpretation of the Sabbath rules demonstrated a malicious and inflexible adherence to tradition, while disregarding the true essence and purpose of the Sabbath.
+They failed to grasp that the Sabbath was designed for sanctification, true spiritual worship, and freedom from worldly distractions.
+Their legalistic mindset clouded their understanding and prevented them from appreciating the heart behind the Sabbath commandment.

 ## Choicest Commentary Quotes:
 ### John Calvin:
-1. "The only reason for keeping the Sabbath was, that the people, by sanctifying themselves to God, might be employed in true and spiritual worship."
+1. "Now the only reason for keeping the Sabbath was, that the people, by sanctifying themselves to God, might be employed in true and spiritual worship; and next, that, being free from all worldly occupations, they might be more at liberty to attend the holy assemblies."
 2. "The lawful observation of it, therefore, must have a reference to this object; for the Law ought to be interpreted according to the design of the Legislator."
-3. "This shows clearly the malicious and implacable nature of superstition, and particularly the proud and cruel dispositions of hypocrites, when ambition is joined to hatred of the person."
+3. "But this shows clearly the malicious and implacable nature of superstition, and particularly the proud and cruel dispositions of hypocrites, when ambition is joined to hatred of the person."

 ### Philip Schaff:
 1. Mark 2:24.
 See on Matthew 12:21, for the Pharisaical views of the Sabbath.